Compliance and Consumer Information

 A verbal intent to withdraw from a course or the college is considered unofficial and insufficient.
 Failure to attend classes does not constitute a schedule change or withdrawal and does not entitle the student to a refund.

-If a student wishes to withdraw from the college, he or she must obtain and complete an official Student Withdrawal form.
+If a student wishes to withdraw from the college, he or she must complete the Student Withdrawal form.
 The form must be fully completed and turned in to the Registration Office.
 The date the Registration Office receives the completed withdrawal form is the date used to calculate the amount of refund, if applicable.

 College Catalog, pgs.
 32-33